 Prepare for Winter

 - Stay Informed: The Governor’s Energy Office tracks heating fuel prices to help consumers make informed energy decisions.
+The office has also shared a breakdown of heating fuel usage by type of fuel, updated November 2023 and available to download here.

 - Tune Up: Schedule your annual heating system maintenance as soon as possible to ensure it is operating most efficiently.